Guidance on access and use of dbGaP data

 Investigators who are permanent employees of Duke and eligible to serve as a Principal Investigator (PI) at Duke, may request access to dbGaP datasets for research purposes.
 The following process is in place for Duke investigators interested in requesting access to use dbGap data:

-• The information for the appropriate Signing Official is provided in the REDCap form in step 4.
+- The information for the appropriate Signing Official is provided in the REDCap form in step 4 after you select your entity.

-• The PI and all internal collaborators completing or refreshing the completion of the appropriate LMS training:
+- The PI and all internal collaborators completing or refreshing the completion of the "dbGaP Data Use Compliance Training (00196907)" in the Learning Management System:

-• This Compliance Certification Form is sent out to all Internal Collaborators automatically upon completion of the REDCap form.
+- This Compliance Certification Form is sent out to all Internal Collaborators automatically upon completion of the REDCap form based on email addresses entered in intake.
+They have subject lines that begin "SIGNATURE REQUIRED".

 Need help?